FunderburkM/CMEngineOptionsDocs/3-WorkingWithWidgets.md

 Important functions

 * `UOWidgetSettingValueInterface::SetupSettingValue` - this is used to move the information defined above to the widget itse.f
-* `UOWidgetSettingValueInterface::GetListenerBindingValue` - this is used for whenever we run the `UUOUniversalOptionsHelper::RegisterSettingListener` to listen for setting changes on this widget.
+* `UOWidgetSettingValueInterface::GetListenerBindingValue` - this is used for whenever we run the Helper functionality via `UUOUniversalOptionsHelper::RegisterSettingListener` to listen for setting changes on this widget.

 ### UOWidgetContainerInterface